 The Course at Yale - 9th - 213 yards

 The Course at Yale is often considered Seth Raynor’s crowning achievement, its signature hole, the 9th, a bold biarritz.
 The first challenge for a player is the forced carry over water to the 200+ yard par 3.
-Once the green is reached, the fun begins as Yale features one of the deepest swales and also has a severe front-to-back slope in the back portion of the massive green.
+Once the green is reached, the fun begins as Yale features one of the deepest swales and also has a severe front-to-back and right to left slope in the back portion of the massive green.

 We asked former Yale golfer Andrew Vitt to describe the 9th: